abdel-unxp/hugo-theme-unxp/README.md

-# Vienna
+# hugo-unxp

 ## Overview

+hugo-unxp theme is a fork of Vienna but adapted to unxp.fr

 Vienna is a simple and clean blog theme for [Hugo](http://gohugo.io/).
-Notable features are:
+Vienna features are:

 - Simple and clean design
 - Client side source code highlighting